polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Call

 In a general context, a call describes the act of invoking a function to be executed.
 In the context of pallets that contain functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
-The object that a `Call` represents is a [dispatch](#dispatchable) data structure or a dispatchable.
+The object that a `Call` represents is a [dispatch](#dispatchable) data structure.

 ## Chain Specification

 A chain specification is used to define a network built using the Polkadot SDK, and is used by nodes.
 A chain specification file defines the set of properties that are required to run the node as part of an active, or new, network.
-It often contains the initial genesis runtime code, network properties (i.e., the name of the network), the initial state for some pallets, and the bootnode list.
+It often contains the initial genesis runtime code, network properties (such as the name of the network), the initial state for some pallets, and the bootnode list.

 ## Collator

 An [author](#block-author) of a [parachain](#parachain) network.
-They are not [authorities](#authority) in themselves, as they require a [relay chain](#relay-chain) to coordinate [consensus](#consensus).
+They aren't [authorities](#authority) in themselves, as they require a [relay chain](#relay-chain) to coordinate [consensus](#consensus).
 More details are found on the [Polkadot Wiki on collators](https://wiki.polkadot.network/docs/learn-collator).

 ## Consensus

-In the context of a [blockchain](#blockchain), consensus is the process nodes use to agree on the canonical [fork](#fork) of a chain.
-Consensus is comprised of [authorship](#block-author), [finality](#finality), and [fork-choice rule](#fork-choice-rulestrategy).
+In the context of a blockchain, consensus is the process nodes use to agree on the canonical fork of a chain.
+Consensus is composed of [authorship](#block-author), [finality](#finality), and [fork-choice rule](#fork-choice-rulestrategy).

-In the Substrate ecosystem, these three components are separated from one another, and the term consensus often refers specifically to authorship.
+In the Polkadot ecosystem, these are usually three components are separated from one another, and the term consensus often refers specifically to authorship.
-In the context of a Substrate [node](#node), the term **consensus engine** describes the node subsystem that is responsible for consensus tasks.
+In the context of a Substrate node, the term **consensus engine** describes the node subsystem that is responsible for consensus tasks.

 See also [hybrid consensus](#hybrid-consensus).